How Geely's Li Shufu spent months stealthily building a $9 billion stake in Daimler

 King & Wood Mallesons declined to comment.

-Geely officials familiar with the transaction said the shell company was set up in part to make the deal an “offshore” acquisition and avoid the heightened recent scrutiny from Beijing on deals in which funds are moved out of mainland China.
+Geely officials familiar with the transaction said the shell company was set up in part to make the deal an“offshore” acquisition and avoid the heightened recent scrutiny from Beijing on deals in which funds are moved out of mainland China.

 The company has said that all the funds for the deal were raised outside China, although industry consultants said the use of the Hong Kong entity made that hard to verify.